Who Is This Credit Card Best For?

 Loves to explore places and experience new things See more cards

-If you love using Apple Pay, Samsung Pay, or Google Pay for transactions, you’ll like the fact that this card offers 3 points for every dollar you spend using those mobile wallets.
+If you love using Apple Pay, Samsung Pay, LG Pay, or Google Pay for most transactions, you’ll like the fact that this card offers 3 points for every dollar you spend using those mobile wallets.

-Since this is a higher-end card, it's recommended you have a great credit score before applying.
+Since this is a higher-end card, applicants will be expected to have a great credit score and ample income.

 Yearly travel credit